edquant/edh7916/_lessons/intro.md

     push them remotely.
 Use `.gitignore` to make sure that git doesn’t track or push them.

-So every class and work session should go like this:
+Every class and work session should go like this:

 1.  `pull` from GitHub remote
 2.  *do work*